 A recent review report of costs and pricing run by PcMag showed that among the most expensive eLearning tools are Elucidat and Shift eLearning, whereas software like Camtasia and Active Presenter are comparatively inexpensive, with a host of free features.

 The usability of software is additionally determined by the availability of resources, readymade templates, and video tutorials.
-All this certainly allows technologically inept users to design courses with ease.
+All of these certainly allow technologically inept users to design courses with ease.
 For starters, choosing software that have a convenient user interface (UI) is recommended.
 However, other tech-savvy course-makers may want more creative control.
 In that case, they may opt for software that offers a complex and customizable user interface, where the user controls every aspect of the product.

 3. Publishing Format: A novel feature of online learning that tells it apart from traditional learning is the option to upload content over an LMS (learning management system).
 To clarify, the obvious advantage of LMS is that remote learners can access assets and also keep a track of their learning without geographic barriers.
 While selecting the right authoring tool for an online course, we must consider whether we will be uploading the course to an LMS or make them available personally to clients.
 Finally, to publish the course to an LMS, a software that permits publishing to SCORM, TinCan API, or AICC is necessary.